 |photo by Nathan Johnson|

+Here's how the play is billed: " Clybourne Park is the wickedly funny and fiercely provocative new play about race, real estate and the volatile values of each.
+Clybourne Park explodes in two outrageous acts set 50 years apart.
+Act One takes place in 1959, as nervous community leaders anxiously try to stop the sale of a home to a black family.
+Act Two is set in the same house in the present day, as the now predominantly African-American neighborhood battles to hold its ground in the face of gentrification."
 The production team features Daniel Ostling (sets), Ilona Somogyi (costumes), Allen Lee Hughes (lights), John Gromada (sound), Charles LaPointe (hair and wigs), C.A.
 Clark (production stage manager).
 The company also includes understudies Brandon J. Dirden, Carly Street, Greg Stuhr, Richard Thieriot and April Yvette Thompson.

 In Clybourne Park, "Norris imagines the history of one of the more important houses in literary history, both before and after it becomes a focal point in Lorraine Hansberry's classic A Raisin in the Sun," according to the production's original 2010 press notes.
 "In 1959, the house, which is located in a white neighborhood at 406 Clybourne St. in Chicago, is sold to an African-American family (the Younger family in A Raisin in the Sun).
 Then in 2009 after the neighborhood has changed into an African-American community, the house is sold to a white couple.
 It is through this prism of property ownership that Norris' lacerating sense of humor dissects race relations and middle class hypocrisies in America."